 My Scream Thrill Index for Joris and the Dragon

 What can I say?
 I love Joris and the Dragon.
 It doesn’t turn upside down but the race is super-fast.
 The drops and turns are exhilarating and I can’t stop laughing once I get on.
 If you like speed, this is the ride to take!
 Joris and the Dragon roller coaster is not so much scary but very exciting.

-I give Joris and the Dragon a 4-star rating for thrill seekers.
+I give Joris and the Dragon a 4-star rating for thrill-seekers.
 It is perfect for speed chasers.
-On several occasion the ride makes me bulge my eyes and scream a little, but mainly it’s just uncontrollable laughter.
+On several occasions, the ride makes me bulge my eyes and scream a little, but mainly it’s just uncontrollable laughter.